csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 </figure>

 * Async, `preload`, and `preconnect` all start rendering at 1.8s.
-  * This also represents their first contentful paints—useful information in the first render.
+  * This also represents their first contentful paints — useful information in the first render.
 * Legacy and `swap` both start rendering at 3.4s.
-  * Though legacy is missing any text—FOIT.
+  * Though legacy is missing any text — FOIT.
 * `preconnect` loads its web font at 3.8s.
   * It’s deemed visually complete at 4.4s.
 * Legacy makes its first contentful and first web font paint at 4.5s.